MaslasBros/theSnitch/README.md

 ## Acknowledgments

 - We thank the Discord.py and Redmine Python libraries for their valuable contributions.
+- Special thanks to Kryall for building the base of the code this final version of the bot is based on.
-- Special thanks to our contributors and users for their feedback and support.
+- Finally, we thank to our contributors and users for their feedback and support.